Nexiauk/fableseed_stories/README.md

 fableseed-view.html - No errors or warnings to show.
 Initial errors were as follows:
-Bad value 150px set on img elements.
+Bad value for height and width set on img elements.
 Removed px.
 Time element wasn't in correct format (ISO8601), so added date:"c" for proper output Sections do not have headings - changed them to divs as they don't need headings.

+nursery.html - No errors or warnings to show.
+Initial errors were as follows:
+Bad value for height and width on img elements.
+Removed px Trailing space on aria-curren page - removed the space.